Adult Basic Education

 High School Equivalency Exams

 You now have a choice between two different tests for high school equivalency, to get a high school diploma without graduating from a high school.
 Those exams are GED and HiSET.
 To get a high school equivalency diploma, you must show proficiency in Math, Reading, Writing, Science, and Social Studies by earning a passing score in each of these subject areas.
 The GED or HiSET test can be taken at Western Oklahoma State College testing center.
 If you need assistance with testing fees, please see the Director for information on agencies that may be able to assist with these fees.
-All three of these tests report their scores to Oklahoma Department of Career and Technology Education and all diplomas are issued through www.diplomasender.com
+Both of these tests report their scores to Oklahoma Department of Career and Technology Education and all diplomas are issued through www.parchment.com

 GED testing information:

 To take the GED test, you must schedule the test online at www.GED.com and pay for the test online using a credit or debit card.
 This test is available at Western Oklahoma State College.
-The cost is $34 per exam ($136 for all four subject areas) and $14 for each retake.
-Test information and practice tests can be taken at www.GED.com.
+The cost is $41 per exam ($164 for all four subject areas) and $14 for each retake.
+Test information and practice tests can be taken at www.GED.com

-Reasoning through Language Arts- Multiple choice, drop-down, and a variety of technology-enhanced items-one 45 min extended response essay -155 minutes total
+Reasoning through Language Arts- Multiple choice, drop-down, and a variety of technology-enhanced items-one 45 min extended response essay -150 minutes total

-Mathematical Reasoning- Multiple choice, drag and drop, hotspot, and fill in the blank questions-no extended response essay -120 minutes total-can use a calculator for this exam
+Mathematical Reasoning- Multiple choice, drag and drop, hotspot, and fill in the blank questions-no extended response essay -115 minutes total-can use a calculator for this exam

-Science- Multiple choice, drop-down, and a variety of technology-enhanced items-two 10 min short response – 95 minutes total-Can use a calculator for this exam
+Science- Multiple choice, drop-down, and a variety of technology-enhanced items-two 10 min short response – 90 minutes total-Can use a calculator for this exam

 Passing the GED exam: You must score a 145 out of 200 on each of the four test to pass the GED exam.